240 – Dress Code

 3. Trousers

-The motorcycle riding trousers will be regulation-issued.
+The motorcycle riding trousers or rain trousers will be regulation-issued.

 4. Boots

-XI.
+XII.
 Service Weapons, Holsters, and Armor

 A. Service Weapons